Tyranni: Systematics

 while the Tyrannides would be restricted to the tyrant-flycatchers and other "bronchophone" families.

 The tracheophones contain the Furnariidae, Thamnophilidae, Formicariidae (probably including most tapaculos), and Conopophagidae.
 The tyrant-flycatcher clade includes the namesake family, the Tityridae, the Cotingidae, and the Pipridae.

+Extinct members of the Tyranni include Crosnoornis and Jamninkaornis, both known from fossils found in Poland, and Wieslochia, known from German fossils.
+All three genera are known from rocks dated to the Oligocene epoch.